Any-berg/quickbuild/README.md

 ## Never Trust Localhost!

 QuickBuild has to trust the authentication header from some specified IP address.
-Surprisingly, `localhost` cannot be trusted because of its potential for [Privilege Escalation](https://en.wikipedia.org/wiki/Privilege_escalation): already authenticated users can find out who the administrators are and thereby know their `Login Name`s - and they don't even need `RESTful API Accessible`, `Script Allowed` or inherently dangerous permissions like `EDIT_SETTINGS`, `CREATE_SCRIPT` and `RUN_BUILD`, to authorize their RESTful API calls from shell commands executed locally as the QuickBuild process user, via QuickBuild scripts that any user can insert even without any permissions.
+Surprisingly, `localhost` cannot be trusted because of its potential for [Privilege Escalation](https://en.wikipedia.org/wiki/Privilege_escalation): already authenticated users can find out who the administrators are and thereby know their `Login Name`s - and they don't even need `RESTful API Accessible`, `Script Allowed` or inherently dangerous permissions like `EDIT_SETTINGS`, `CREATE_SCRIPT` and `RUN_BUILD`, to authorize their [RESTful API](https://wiki.pmease.com/display/qb90/RESTful+API) calls with the authentication header, from shell commands executed locally as the QuickBuild process user, via QuickBuild scripts that any user can insert even without any permissions.
+Since localhost requests bypass the reverse proxy, there is no way to strip them of the authentication header.

 ![trust](img/trust.png)

-Containerizing the reverse proxy gives it a distinct IP that can be trusted, and even a possible [Binding Address](https://wiki.pmease.com/display/qb90/Listen+to+specified+IP+address) for QuickBuild; that would force all requests, including RESTful API calls from the `server` build node, to pass through the proxy.
+[Containerizing](https://en.wikipedia.org/wiki/OS-level_virtualisation) the reverse proxy gives it a distinct IP that can be trusted, and even a possible [Binding Address](https://wiki.pmease.com/display/qb90/Listen+to+specified+IP+address) for QuickBuild; that would force all requests, including RESTful API calls from the `server` build node, to go through the proxy.
 This wouldn't give any additional security, since localhost authentication headers are already not trusted.

 ## Login Name Changes